Privacy policy

 Description and purpose

 We use the online marketing tool Campaign Manager from Google LLC.
 (1600 Amphitheatre Parkway Mountain View, CA 94043, USA).
-Campaign Manager uses cookies to serve ads that are relevant to users, improve campaign performance reports or track using cookie IT and prevent a user from seeing the same ads more than once.
+Campaign Manager uses cookies to display ads relevant to users, improve campaign performance reports or track conversions using cookie IDs and prevent a user from seeing the same ads multiple times.

 Legal basis

-The legal basis for the processing of your personal data is Art.
-6 (1) (a) GDPR.
+The legal basis for processing your personal data is Art.
+6 Para.
+1 lit. a) GDPR.

 Recipient